jckarter/clay/doc/language-reference.md

 A few modules have special significance:

 * The `__primitives__` module is synthesized by the compiler; it is always present and does not correspond to a source file.
 It contains fundamental types such as `Int`, `Pointer[T]`, and `Bool`; functions providing basic operations on those types; and compile-time introspection functions.
 The [Primitives Reference](primitives-reference.md) documentation describes its contents in detail.
 * The `prelude` module is loaded automatically and implicitly imported into every other module.
-This module is also the one searched for the special functions used to desugar [operators](#operatorfunctions).
+This module is also the one searched for [operator functions](#operatorfunctions).
 * If the entry point module does not declare its name in a [module declaration](#moduledeclaration), it is given the default name `__main__`.
 Regardless of its name, this module is searched for a `main` function, which if found will be used as the entry point for a standalone executable generated from the given module.

 #### <a name="operatorfunctions"></a>Operator functions